-In addition, in order to promote the growth and development of the Ethereum Classic Network, the Sponsor intends, but is not obligated, to direct up to one-third of the Sponsor's Fee towards initiatives that support development, marketing, and other community efforts relating to the Ethereum Classic Network at the sole discretion of the Sponsor through April 2022.
-Historically, these amounts have been contributed to the Ethereum Classic Cooperative, a 501(c)(3) non-profit whose mission is to steward the development of the Ethereum Classic protocol and to support the growth of a mature ecosystem around the protocol.
-The Ethereum Classic Cooperative is governed by a board of five directors, including Barry E. Silbert, DCG's Chief Executive Officer, as well as another employee of the Sponsor.
-Despite the Sponsor's contribution to the Ethereum Classic Cooperative and its representation on the board, the Sponsor does not believe this allows it to materially participate in or otherwise influence the development of the Ethereum Classic Network because the Ethereum Classic Cooperative is only one of the group of participants that contribute to the Ethereum Classic Network, and it is not obligated to continue its contribution to this entity.
+From the inception of the Trust through April 2022, the Sponsor directed up to one-third of the Sponsor's Fee towards initiatives that supported development, marketing, and other community efforts relating to the Ethereum Classic Network at the sole discretion of the Sponsor.
+Historically, these amounts were contributed to the Ethereum Classic Cooperative, a 501(c)(3) non-profit whose mission is to steward the development of the Ethereum Classic protocol and to support the growth of a mature ecosystem around the protocol.
+The Ethereum Classic Cooperative is governed by a board of directors, which has historically included Barry E. Silbert, Digital Currency Group, Inc.'s Chief Executive Officer, as well as another employee of the Sponsor.
+Effective April 1, 2022, the Sponsor ceased directing up to one-third of the Sponsor's Fee towards initiatives supporting the Ethereum Classic Network and Barry E. Silbert resigned from the Ethereum Classic Cooperative board of directors.